 Fridays, June 11, July 9, and August 13 at 5:00 p.m.--Black American Art History: People, Places, and Things In these free virtual Friday evening presentations, The Black Index exhibition curator Bridget R. Cooks will offer a thematic overview of art by Black American artists from the nineteenth to the twenty-first centuries.
 Discover new favorite artists, styles, and stories in these engaging sessions.
-Register for the session here.
+Register for the sessions.

 Friday, June 18, noon--The Black Index Publication Launch Join the Palo Alto Art Center and Hunter College Art Galleries for a virtual book launch celebrating The Black Index, co-published by the Hunter College Art Galleries and Hirmer Verlag.
 This free event will feature a conversation with the publication editors, Bridget R. Cooks, curator of The Black Index and Sarah Watson, Chief Curator of the Hunter College Art Galleries with appearances by catalogue contributors Re'al Christian, CalvinJohn Smiley, Vivan Smig, and Ella Turenne.
 A discussion will follow focused on the Redaction font commissioned by Titus Kaphar and Reginald Dwayne Betts and featured in The Black Index with the designers who created it: Forest Young, Global Principal and Head of Design at Wolff Olins and Jeremy Mickel, Type Designer and owner of MCKL; moderated by Stephen Coles, Associate Curator at Letterform Archive in San Francisco.
-Register for the book launch here.
+Watch the publication launch.

 Artists Lava Thomas, Kenyatta A.C.
 Hinkle and Bridget Cooks in Conversation—Friday, June 4, 5 p.m.